dragonheim/gagent/README.md

 A Golang based mobile agent system loosely inspired by the [Agent Tcl / D'Agents](http://www.cs.dartmouth.edu/~dfk/agents/) system created by Robert S. Gray of Dartmouth college.

-Please note that this program is mostly meant to be used as a tool for me to learn software development in Go, and is not meant to be used in a production environments.
+Please note that this program is mostly meant to be used as a tool for me to learn software development in Go, and is not meant to be used in production environments.

 GPT-4 has been used in various parts of this project to debug, improve functionality and provide examples of how to get over various hurdles as I learn Go.